Frequently Asked Questions

 Will I be able to tell the difference in flavor between two varietals?

 Many of our varietals are distinctly different in flavor.
 You do not need a particularly sophisticated palate to taste the differences, especially if you try them side by side.
-Our early season and cropland varietals have particularly unique tastes.
+Our early/late-season and cropland varietals have particularly unique tastes.
 For example, the meadowfoam honey tastes like marshmallows and vanilla in contrast to the bigleaf maple honey which has a peppery eucalyptus and licorice flavor.
 The differences between some of the blackberry nectar-based honeys are more subtle.

 I got some of your honey last year.
 Do you have that specific kind again this year?